KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/evidence_chain_water_is_the_holy_grail.md

 - **Quantum lattice** (stabilizing coherence).

 ### C. Function in the Body
-EZ Water is found where:
+Evidence suggests that structured water layers appear where:
 - **Mitochondria** produce ATP,
 - **DNA** expresses genetic codes,
 - **Brain cerebrospinal fluid** carries signals,
 - **Proteins and enzymes** operate.

+Within this framework, we can propose:
-> A cell’s vitality = the coherence of its water structure.
+> A cell’s vitality correlates with the coherence of its water structure.
-Disease = decoherence = loss of structured water = loss of communication.
+Disease can be viewed as decoherence – a loss of structured water and of communication – while recognizing that conventional biology explains disease through multiple, interwoven mechanisms (genetics, environment, metabolism).

-### D. Pollack’s Experiment: Light Powers Water
+### D. Pollack’s Experiment: Light and Water Structure
 - IR light expands the EZ layer.
 - EZ Water produces **voltage** measurable as **bioelectricity**.
 - Light → Structured Water → Electric Potential → Biological Order